Definition of Fees

 A building fee is assessed each term to all students registered for “On-Campus” courses.
 This fee is established by legislative statute and is intended to fund construction projects associated with student involvement throughout the Oregon University System.

-The incidental fee is assessed each term to all students taking “On-Campus” courses.
+The incidental fee is assessed each term to all students taking “On-Campus” courses, and to all students living on campus or part of an athletic team.
 This fee supports institutional student programs that are beyond the academic mission of the institution.
 Funds generated by incidental fees are used to fund student union operations, educational, cultural, and student governmental activities, and athletics.
 Incidental Fees are governed by a committee, comprised of student body officers, students, faculty, staff, and advisors.

 Health Service Fee

 The Health Service Fee is a mandatory fee that provides student access to the Student Health and Counseling Centers.
-This fee is assessed each term to students enrolled in a total of at least 6 credits and one or more of these credits is an “On-Campus” course.
-Information regarding the services provided at the Student Health and Counseling Centers can be found on the Student Health Center webpage at http://www.eou.edu/health/ and the Counseling Center webpage at http:/www.eou.edu/counsel/
+This fee is assessed each term to students enrolled in a total of at least 6 credits and one or more of these credits is an “On-Campus” course, and to all students living on campus or part of an athletic team.
+Information regarding the services provided at the Student Health and Counseling Centers can be found on the Student Health Center webpage at https://www.eou.edu/health/ and the Counseling Center webpage at http:/www.eou.edu/counsel/

 Health Insurance Fee